cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -memberlist.dead-node-reclaim-time
 [dead_node_reclaim_time: <duration> | default = 0s]

+# Enable message compression.
+This can be used to reduce bandwidth usage at the
+# cost of slightly more CPU utilization.
+# CLI flag: -memberlist.compression-enabled
+[compression_enabled: <boolean> | default = true]

 # Other cluster members to join.
 Can be specified multiple times.
 It can be an
 # IP, hostname or an entry specified in the DNS Service Discovery format (see
 # https://cortexmetrics.io/docs/configuration/arguments/#dns-service-discovery